 The law explicitly mentions the obligation of the SAR to provide information to asylum seekers within 15 days from the submission of the application.
 The SAR must provide the information orally, if necessary, in cases where the applicant is illiterate.

-The information should cover both rights and obligations of asylum seekers and the procedures that will follow.
+The information should cover both rights and obligations of asylum seekers and the procedures that will follow in general.
 Information on existing organisations that provide social and legal assistance has to be given as well.
 The information has to be provided in a language the asylum seeker declared that he or she understands or, when it is impossible, in a language the asylum seeker may be reasonably supposed to understand.

 In practice, the information is always provided to asylum seekers in writing, in the form of a leaflet translated in the languages spoken by the main nationalities seeking asylum in Bulgaria, such as Arabic, Farsi, Dari, Urdu, Pashto, Kurdish, English and French.
 Information by leaflets or, where needed, in other ways (UNHCR or NGO info boards) is usually provided from the initial application (e.g. at the border) until the registration process is finished.
 Since end of 2017 information boards are placed in all reception centres, indicating the respective movement zones applicable for the asylum seekers accommodated in to reflect the needs following the 2015 reform of the LAR (see Freedom of Movement).
 SAR centers also display information boards which indicate the place and time where applicants can obtain information from the agency’s staff about the development of their status determination procedures.